|

 9. Dollar Bins

-Stores like Target, Jo-Anns, and Michael’s have dollar bins that often contain children’s art supplies.
+Stores like Target, and Michael’s have dollar bins that often contain children’s art supplies.
 I have gotten my daughter some great detailed coloring books in these, as well as wood masks to color, and sun catchers to paint.

 My children all had similar children’s art smocks to this one when they were little.
 I can’t say enough good things about them .
 They protected their clothes from paint spills, sticky finger messes, and more.
 I feel they are worth the investment if you have little ones ( thrifty tip: buy big so your child can wear them for longer, as they don’t have sleeves and it doesn’t matter if they are long)